Ved (film): Critical reception

 Soham Godbole writing for Loksatta praised the acting of ensemble, cinematography and the music, writing, "The best aspects of the film are the cinematography combined with Ajay Atul's music, [which] takes the film to greater heights."
 Concluding, Godbole opined, "This movie is sure to be a treat for those who are madly in love and those who love madly."
 Mihir Bhanage reviewing the film for The Times of India rated it with 3 stars out of 5 and wrote, "Ved is a quintessential romantic drama" that "has been shot aesthetically."
 Bhanage praised the music, writing "The music by Ajay-Atul is good."
 Concluding the review Bhanage opined, ".... if you’re an average cinegoer wanting to check out what the buzz around Ved is all about, you might be a tad disappointed."
-Shubham Kulkarni reviewing the film for Koimoi, rated it with two and a half stars and criticised the predictability of narrative writing, "Ved has good things laced with predictability and that kills the vibe."
-Kulkarni opined that debutant director has shot the songs well writing, "He [the director] blends the music, story, and performances so well."
-Kulkarni felt that Riteish Deshmukh "has a director in him but, he is too bud completely yet."